pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_health.hbs.md

 # tanzu insight health

-Use this command to checks if and endpoint is reachable.
+Use this command to checks if an endpoint is reachable.

 ## <a id='synopsis'></a>Synopsis